hujhax/austin-improv-wiki/The Source.md

 |Run	=	Jul/Aug 2015
 }}

-***The Source*** is an upcoming mainstage at [[The Institution Theater]].
-It has been announced as a "60's happening/longform improvised show/Blue Man Group-ish Performance/Experimental Theater/Spiritual Cult Induction show"
+***The Source*** was a mainstage at [[The Institution Theater]].
+It was described as a "60's happening/longform improvised show/Blue Man Group-ish Performance/Experimental Theater/Spiritual Cult Induction show".

+## Summary
+The show ran Fridays at 10pm from 7/24/15 to 8/28/15.

 ## Media
 ### Photos